sei-relativity/hw-w07d02-rails-Author/README.md

 - Walk back through today lesson.
 Create a new Rails app called `books-app`.
 Instead of `Artist` you'll create an `Author` model.
 - Come up with 4 fields that you want your author table to have (e.g.- publisher, genre, birthdate, first_name, last_name, pen_name)

-- You'll need to create your own seed data for your authors.
+- You'll need to add your own  data for the authors.

 ### The fields could be like this: